 Jeffrey I. Mechanick

-Professor Berger is a staff intensivist of the adult intensive care unit at CHUV, Lausanne, Switzerland, specializing in burns resuscitation and in nutrition.
-She received her MD from Lausanne School of Medicine, Switzerland in 1989, and her medical PhD from the University of Umeå, Sweden in 1996.
-She completed her residency in Anesthesiology and in Intensive Care Medicine at the Lausanne University Hospital with intermittent fellowships in Karolinska, Stockholm and Royal North Shore, Sydney, Australia.
+Professor Berger is a staff intensivist of the Adult ICU at CHUV, Switzerland, and specializes in burns resuscitation in nutrition.
+She received her MD from Lausanne School of Medicine in 1989, and her medical PhD from the University of Umeå, Sweden in 1996.
+She completed her residency in Anesthesiology and Intensive Care Medicine at the Lausanne University Hospital with intermittent fellowships at the Karolinska Institute in Stockholm, Sweden and the Royal North Shore in Sydney, Australia.
 She trained as a nutritionist in Nancy, France.

-Professor Berger has authored over 140 publications in micronutrients, nutritional therapy of the critically ill, burn and trauma care.
-Her research interests are within clinical nutrition and antioxidant micronutrients in the critically ill with a special focus on severe burns.
-She has contributed to develop the concept of early prevention of the energy debt in acute conditions, promoting the use of computerized information systems to monitor nutritional therapy.
+Professor Berger has authored over 160 publications about trace elements and nutritional therapy of the critically ill.
+Her research interests are within clinical nutrition and antioxidant micronutrients in the critically ill, with a special focus on severe burns.
+She has contributed to the development of the concept of early prevention of the energy debt in acute conditions, promoting the use of computerized information systems to monitor nutritional therapy.
+The proof of this concept was published in The Lancet.
 She belongs to ESPEN's critically ill guidelines group.
 Professor Berger lectures nationally and internationally in antioxidant support, nutrition and burn care.